Blacksuan19/redash-python/README.md

 - [x] query_snippets
 - [x] Widgets\*

-\* widgets endpoint does not support GET requests, only update, and create.
+\* widgets endpoint does not support GET requests, only update, delete and create.

 ## Getting Started